top of page

 Chairman of the Board, Chief Executive Officer and President, Hyatt Hotels Corporation

-Hoplamazian previously worked in international mergers and acquisitions at The First Boston Corporation in New York.
-He is a Director of the Board of VF Corporation, chair of Finance and member of its Talent & Compensation committee.
-In addition to serving on the Executive Committee of the American Hotel & Lodging Association and the Executive Committee of the World Travel & Tourism Council, he is a member of the Executive Committee of the Board of World Business Chicago, the Vice Chairman of the Board of Trustees of the Aspen Institute and a member of the Discovery Class of the Henry Crown Fellowship.
-A member of the Civic Committee of the Commercial Club of Chicago, Hoplamazian co-chairs the Committee’s Public Safety Task Force.
+Prior to his appointment to Hyatt's Board of Directors and being named President and Chief Executive Officer of Hyatt Hotels Corporation in 2006 and most recently, Chairman of the Board, Mr. Hoplamazian served as President of The Pritzker Organization, LLC, (TPO), the principal financial and investment advisor to certain Pritzker family business interests.
+During his 17-year tenure with TPO, he served as advisor to various Pritzker family-owned companies, including Hyatt Hotels Corporation and its predecessors.
+Mr. Hoplamazian previously worked in international mergers and acquisitions at The First Boston Corporation in New York.
+He is a Director of the Board of VF Corporation, Chair of Finance and member of Talent & Compensation committee.
+Mr. Hoplamazian serves on the Executive Committee of the American Hotel & Lodging Association and the Executive Committee of the World Travel & Tourism Council.
+He is a member of the Executive Committee of the Board of World Business Chicago, the Vice Chairman of the Board of Trustees of the Aspen Institute and a member of the Discovery Class of the Henry Crown Fellowship.
+A member of the Civic Committee of the Commercial Club of Chicago, Mr. Hoplamazian co-chairs the Committee’s Public Safety Task Force.

 Edele Hovnanian